Rashmika119/Aggregator-service/README.md

 - Weather service failure
 - Response consistency

-📌Rollback to v1 immediately to va if an instability occurs
+📌Rollback to v1 immediately if an instability occurs in v2

 💡 Phase 3 - Gradually trffic shift